bcyoung/bethansci/content/authors/admin/_index.md

 ---
 bio: Synthetic biology researcher and aspiring data scientist.
+Please note this site is a work-in-progress.
 education:
   courses:
   - course: PhD in Pharmaceutical Sciences